ylhyra/ylhyra_content/not_data/content/course/a1/02/09-Kunna.md

 Ekki ennþá.
 </vocabulary>

-# I know how to
+# Ég kann

-While "ég veit" refers only to knowing facts, "ég kann" refers to knowing how to do something.
+While "[[ég veit]]" refers only to knowing facts, "ég kann" refers to knowing how to do something.
 That includes knowing how to cook, knowing a language, and knowing guitar.

+{{phrase|Ég kann ekki ensku.|I don't know English.}}

+{{phrase|Ég kann að elda.|I know how to cook.}}